dipdup-io/dipdup/configuration-file-reference/big-picture.md

 # Core concepts

 ## Big picture

 DipDup is heavily inspired by [The Graph](https://thegraph.com/) Protocol but there are several important differences:

 * DipDup works with operation groups \(explicit operation and all internal ones\) and _Big\_map_ updates \(lazy hash map structures\) — until fully-fledged events are implemented in Tezos.
-* DipDup utilizes microservice approach and relies heavily on existing solutions which makes the SDK itself very lightweight and does not limit developer with a single programming language or a particular API engine.
+* DipDup utilizes microservice approach and relies heavily on existing solutions.
+That makes the SDK itself very lightweight and does not limit developer with a single programming language or a particular API engine.

 {% hint style="info" %}
 You can think of DipDup as a set of best practices for building custom backends for decentralized applications plus a toolkit that spares you from writing boilerplate code.